-In May 2014, the Financial Accounting Standards Board (FASB) issued the converged standard on revenue recognition with the objective of providing a single, comprehensive model for all contracts with customers to improve comparability in the financial statements of companies reporting using International Financial Reporting Standards and U.S. Generally Accepted Accounting Principles.
+In May 2014, the Financial Accounting Standards Board (FASB) issued the converged standard on revenue recognition with the objective of providing a single, comprehensive model for all contracts with customers to improve comparability in the financial statements of companies reporting using International Financial Reporting Standards and GAAP.
 The standard contains principles that an entity must apply to determine the measurement of revenue and timing of when it is recognized.
 The underlying principle is that an entity must recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
-An entity can apply the revenue standard recognized at the date of initial application in retained earnings.
-As originally issued, the new revenue recognition standard would be effective for the Company beginning January 1, 2015, the FASB approved the proposal to defer the effective date of this standard by one year.
+An entity can apply the revenue standard retrospectively to each prior reporting period presented (full retrospective method) or retrospectively with the cumulative effect of initially applying the standard recognized at the date of initial application in retained earnings.
+As originally issued, the new revenue recognition standard would be effective for the Company beginning January 1, 2017.
+On July 9, 2015, the FASB approved the proposal to defer the effective date of this standard by one year.
 The standard will be effective for the Company beginning January 1, 2018, with early adoption permitted for annual periods beginning after December 16, 2016.
 The Company is currently evaluating the expected impact of the standard.